hallatech/gradle-atg-runassembler/README.md

 # Execution pre-requisites
 To execute the tasks a local Oracle Commerce (ATG) installation is required.
 For this plugin the minimum version required is `11.3`, although it should work with previous versions supported on JDK8.
 The runAssembler utility that this plugin wraps is found at `$ATG_HOME/home/bin/runAssembler|.bat`.
+The ATG_HOME environment variable must also be set.

 # Plugin tasks

 - A task is generated for each named assembly configuration
 - A wrapper `assembleAll` task is generated that `dependsOn` all others.
 - A `runAssemblyConfigurations` task will display the details of the final configurations.

+# Validation
+There are a few simple validation rules applied that match some of the option combinations allowed.
+If these are violated an exception is thrown with an error message.

 # Applying the plugin